Battle of Kadesh: Battle

 When they had been brought before Pharaoh, His Majesty asked, "Who are you?"
 They replied "We belong to the king of Hatti.
 He has sent us to spy on you."
 Then His Majesty said to them, "Where is he, the enemy from Hatti?
 I had heard that he was in the land of Aleppo."
 They of Tunip replied to His Majesty, "Lo, the king of Hatti has already arrived, together with the many countries who are supporting him...
 They are armed with their infantry and their chariots.
 They have their weapons of war at the ready.
 They are more numerous than the grains of sand on the beach.
 Behold, they stand equipped and ready for battle behind the old city of Kadesh."

 The Hittite chariots attack the Ra division.

 After this, Ramesses II called his princes to meet with him and discuss the fault of his governors and officials in not informing the position of Muwatalli II and the Hittite army.

 Ramesses was alone with his bodyguard and the Amun division.
 The vizier was ordered to hasten the arrival of the Ptah and Seth divisions.
 The Ra division had almost arrived at the camp.
 While Ramesses II was talking with the princes and ordering the Amun division to prepare for battle, the Hittite chariots crossed the river and charged the middle of the Ra division as they were making their way toward Ramesses II's position.
 The Ra division was caught in the open and scattered in all directions.
 Some fled northward to the Amun camp, all the while being pursued by Hittite chariots.

 The Hittite chariotry rounded north and attacked the Egyptian camp through the Amun shield wall, creating panic among the Amun division.

 The momentum of the Hittite attack began to wane as chariots were impeded by and in some cases crashing into obstacles in the large Egyptian camp.
 In the Egyptian account, Ramesses describes himself as being deserted and surrounded by enemies: "No officer was with me, no charioteer, no soldier of the army, no shield-bearer[.]"

 Ramesses II was able to defeat the initial attackers and return to the Egyptian lines: "I was before them like Set in his moment.
 I found the mass of chariots in whose midst I was, scattering them before my horses[.]"
 The pharaoh, forced into a desperate fight for his life, called upon his god Amun and faced the enemy.
-Ramesses II personally led several charges into the Hittite ranks along with his personal guard, some chariots from his Amun division, and survivors from the routed Re division.
+Ramesses II personally led several charges into the Hittite ranks along with his personal guard, some chariots from his Amun division, and survivors from the routed Ra division.